fhightower/fhightower.github.io/_jekyll/_posts/programming/2017-8-12-javascript-puzzles.md

 This occurs because the first, and only, time through the for loop the value of `i` is 0 (zero).
 When I call `console.log(data[i]);`, javascript starts inside the brackets by getting the value of `i` (which is 0).
 Thus, the first logging is equivalent to saying `console.log(data.0);` and outputs 'zero'.

 In the second logging (`console.log(data.i);`), javascript does not get the value of `i`, but instead treats "i" as a literal key.
 Thus, this is equivalent to saying `console.log(data["i"]);` which outputs 'eye'.

+Give these puzzles to your friends and enjoy as they over-think them and second-guess themselves!